open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-q-and-a-04.md

 "I was trying to understand what’s going wrong here.
-When I looked at the code – this tells you how early I was doing this migration – where there was supposed to be a propagator, there was just a 'TODO' from Alex Boten," he shares.
+When I looked at the code – this tells you how early I was doing this migration – where there was supposed to be a propagator, there was just a 'TODO'," he shares.
 "It just took down our entire services’ traces in staging."

 He spent some time working on it, but they in turn were waiting on something else, and so on and so forth -- Jacob says there are "endless cycles of that